dsmyda/Janet/README.md

 openquery is an open source automated descriptive analytics system.
 It works by synthesizing your database schema to generate candidate queries.
 You can opt-in to automatically run those queries for a nice end-to-end experience.

-OpenQuery is designed with information security in mind, and ships with effective data masking techniques for both your schema and natural language queries.
+openquery is designed with information security in mind, and plans to ship with effective data masking techniques for both your schema and natural language queries.

-Currently in alpha, still under active development.
-Supports OpenAI and Postgres.
+Still under active development.
+Currently supports OpenAI and Postgres.

 demo: TBD